History of health care reform in the United States: 1930s–1950s

+Following the war, Harry S. Truman became the first U.S. president to include national health insurance in his domestic agenda.
+As part of his Fair Deal program, Truman supported the Wagner-Murray-Dingell Bill, which included a system of government health insurance.
+The bill was supported by labor unions and opposed by the American Medical Association, who denounced the proposal as "socialized medicine".
+Though repeatedly introduced into Congress, the bill never advanced beyond the committee hearing stage.

-Following the world war, President Harry Truman called for universal health care as a part of his Fair Deal in 1949 but strong opposition stopped that part of the Fair Deal.
-However, in 1946 the National Mental Health Act was passed, as was the Hospital Survey and Construction Act, or Hill-Burton Act.
+In 1946, the National Mental Health Act was passed, as was the Hospital Survey and Construction Act, or Hill-Burton Act.
 In 1951 the IRS declared group premiums paid by employers as a tax-deductible business expense, which solidified the third-party insurance companies' place as primary providers of access to health care in the United States.

 In his 1947 book "Where I Stand!", ex-governor of Minnesota and perennial Republican Party candidate Harold Stassen suggested that everyone on Social Security be provided with insurance and that the heaviest hospital and medical bills ought to be paid through a federal-state insurance approach.
 Henry A. Wallace, vice-president under Roosevelt from 1941 to 1945 and candidate of the left-wing Progressive Party in 1948, supported a national health insurance plan for all Americans.